jmau949/generic-fastify-websocket-server/README.md

 - On connect, validate tokens and store authenticated user info with the connection.
 - For reconnects, users can provide a session token to restore their previous state.

+i have a typescript fastify socket io only server that i am planning on deploying to api gateway, lambda, and dynamodb. help me productionize it similarily to my other fastify http server. currently, i am doing auth cookie check inside socket.ts, abstract it out